struffoli/brighter-beginnings/README.md

-## instances of each model must be rich with different media (e.g., feeds, images, maps, text, videos, etc.) (be very sure about this). describe two types of media for instances of each model
+## Instances of each model must be rich with different media (e.g., feeds, images, maps, text, videos, etc.) (be very sure about this).
+Describe two types of media for instances of each model

 Cities: Maps, Text